neelimishra/semi-supervised-sequence-modeling/README.md

 # Semi-supervised sequence modeling
-A collection of tools for analyzing behavioral data.
+A collection of tools (daart) for analyzing behavioral data.
 This repo currently supports fitting the following types of models on behavioral time series data:
 * Dense MLP network with initial 1D convolutional layer
 * RNNs - both LSTMs and GRUs